 And on a regular weekend in Memphis lines form outside of smokehouses, and the young fill the streets deep into the night carrying cups emblazoned with the words Big Ass Beer.
 On some corner the legends of Elvis Presley and Johnny Cash crouch next to a liquor store.
 BB King’s flagship franchise blues joint squats at the top of Beale Street.
 A few blocks away a preserved version of the Lorraine Motel holds forth at the top of the South Main Street historic area.
 Still, there is a swing to the place that goes beyond the Cliff’s Notes.

-The outlying areas of the city speak of the harsh modern south, life in the ghetto, and every other hue in the spectrum that makes Blue so damn appealing.
+The outlying areas of the city speak of the harsh modern south, just the thing that makes Blue so damn appealing.
+Then the full spectrum after that.
 Rust: Abandoned warehouses form columns and ranks just south of downtown.
 Brown: The muddy river just to the west gives pale relief to the hand-painted signs that mark most of the establishments in the black man’s ghetto.
-Teal: One of Elvis’ Cadillacs stands on a pedestal so that none of the many photo opportunities it provokes will be ruined by the gray traffic passing beneath and behind it on Presley Boulevard.
+Teal: One of Elvis’ Cadillacs stands on a pedestal so that none of the many photo opportunities it provokes will be ruined by the gray traffic passing beneath it on Presley Boulevard.
 Green: Western Tennessee is dense with trees and hills, homes tangled sparsely in between.
 White: The defunct cotton exchange occupies a building downtown; two of the South’s largest cotton gins operate in the surrounding counties.
 Gold: Gus’s world famous fried chicken arrives on the table scarcely a couple of minutes after being ordered.

 Memphis is a catalogue of the so-called New South.
 And if Blues and barbecue are the new currency, then poverty and desolation are the old debts.
 With New Orleans ruled by uncertainty, Memphis is also probably the South’s most viable destination for tourism.